Resources & Tips

 Others

 Microsoft 365 – On a sale, you can get 15 months of Microsoft 365 for £50.
 Is it worth it?
 For me, it is an absolute, resounding, yes!
 The package is full of features that are essential to me when travelling.
 First, there is the 1TB of OneDrive storage.
-I back up all my photos/videos on there, and it gives me online access to emergancy documents too.
+I back up all my photos/videos on there, and it gives me online access to emergency documents too.

-Next is the office suite.
+Next is the Office suite.
 I use OneNote to organise all of my travel-related notes, and Word to draft up documents sometimes.
 But Excel is the single most important tool I use when planning, organising, and tracking my trips.
 I couldn’t imagine travelling without it.

-Lastly, the package also includes 60 minutes of Skype calls per month, allowing me to call any mobile or landline on the planet for free.
+Lastly, the package includes 60 minutes of Skype calls per month, allowing me to call any mobile or landline on the planet for free.
 This is super useful to make foreign calls without being charged for them, and to keep in touch with my family back home.

 Hey, I’m John!